HoangLa95/qualitedevs2/PSs/ps1.md

 :::{important} Your remote repository at the end of the session
 At the end of the session, your remote repository should look like this:
-- At the root, the `PS1/` folder and the `.gitignore` and `README.md` files.
-You can also see the configuration folder `.git` if you are displaying hidden folders.
+- At the root, the `PS1/` directory and the `.gitignore` and `README.md` files.
+You can also see the configuration directory `.git` if you are displaying hidden directories.
-- Inside the `PS1/` folder, the `my-first-file.txt` and `hello-world.cpp` files.
+- Inside the `PS1/` directory, the `my-first-file.txt` and `hello-world.cpp` files.

 **And nothing else!**